albumprinter/cox/README.md

     "some-other-lib": "git@github.com:username/some-other-lib.git",
   }
 ```
-Then runs `npm install` in these repositories too.
+Then runs `npm install` on these repositories too.

 #### update
 ```
 cox update
 ```
-runs npm update in the project folder and in all modules
+runs npm update in the project folder and in all submodules

 ### Start
 ```
-cox start XE-1234
+cox start <branchName>
 ```
-Start developing on a new branch <ticket>
+Start developing on a new branch with given <branchName>

 #### checkout
 ```
-cox checkout XE-1234
+cox checkout <branchName>
-//or to checkout a new branch: cox checkout -b XE-1234
+//or to checkout a new branch: cox checkout -b <branchName>
 ```
-Change to another branch <ticket>
+Change to another branch <branchName>

 #### reset
 ```
 cox reset
 ```
-runs 'git reset --hard' on all repos
+runs 'git reset --hard'.

 #### pull
 ```
 cox pull
 ```
-GIT pulls the latest changes in the current branch
+GIT pulls the latest changes in the current branch.

 #### status
 ```